Ex-McKinsey partner arrested for fraudulent invoices, expenses

 He was named in an indictment filed in federal court in Chicago along with a former internal State Farm consultant, Matthew Sorensen, who the indictment said participated in the scheme.

-His arrest was detailed in papers filed on Monday in federal court in Brooklyn, New York, ahead of a hearing later in the day for Arora, 51, who joined KPMG in 2014 after leaving McKinsey and lived in London.

-A spokesman for U.S. Attorney Zachary Fardon in Chicago confirmed Arora’s arrest.
-A court-appointed lawyer for Arora had no immediate comment.
+Arora, who joined KPMG in 2014 after leaving McKinsey, was expected to appear in federal court in Brooklyn on Monday afternoon.
+His court-appointed lawyer had no immediate comment.

-It was unclear if Sorensen, of Bloomington, Illinois, was also arrested.
-Sorensen, 44, did not respond to requests for comment.
+It was unclear if Sorensen also was in custody.
+The U.S. Attorney’s Office in Chicago, which is overseeing the case, had no immediate comment and Sorensen did not respond to a request for comment.

-The indictment said Arora oversaw services that McKinsey provided State Farm, while Sorensen assisted State Farm in determining whether to hire outside consultants.
+The indictment said Arora oversaw services McKinsey provided State Farm, while Sorensen assisted State Farm in determining whether to hire outside consultants such as McKinsey.

 The indictment said that beginning in 2004, Arora fraudulently charged McKinsey and State Farm for expenses in order to reward Sorensen and an unnamed co-schemer for helping McKinsey get State Farm consulting work.